 Returning to Europe in 1979, Brian toured internationally, recording on the Highway and Topic labels.
 During this time, he lived firstly in Copenhagen, then in Amsterdam, followed by Paris and London.
 It was, to quote Hemingway, 'A Moveable Feast'.

 In the mid 1990's he relocated, with his family, to Rio de Janeiro, Brazil, where he worked with some excellent musicians and technicians, along the way assisting Sir George Martin on his film "The Rhythms of Life".

 So far, as a solo artist, Brian has completed a five-track EP entitled "Paint the Town", followed by a full twelve-track album entitled "Everything Takes Forever".
 Before leaving Brazil he recorded three tracks for an EP entitled "Hold On To The Night".

 Since returning to the United Kingdom he has added a further LP to his catalogue, entitled "Time & Tide".
 Another LP in the works has a working title of 'One For The Road', which will include some blues classics.

 He also likes to work on classical pieces, of which the five-movement symphony 'Winter Solstice' is an example, along with ambient music for film.

-He is currentlyy collaborating with international musicians around the globe, taking full advantage of the wonders of modern technology.
+He is currently collaborating with various international musicians, taking advantage of the wonders of modern technology.
 A recent example of this is his collaborative CD with Caesar Pacifici, his old musical partner from the 1970's, entitled 'In Good Company' - recorded in the USA, the Republic of Ireland and the UK.
 Their newest collaborative CD is entitled 'Leaf' and was released in December, 2019.